BMCDad/orbiter-sr71r/SR71R/ReadMe.txt

 	 * 2/19/2025 - Removed last obsolete function.
 	 * 2/19/2025 - Signals removed.
 	 * 2/19/2025 - Merge common
+	 * 2/23/2025 - Major refactor for simplicity using concepts.
+	 * Implement better mesh handing with asserts to stop wasting time.
 	 * MFD rewrite - oapiBlt error, look at how DeltaGlider is handling.
 	 * Refactor Tools into namespaces.
 	 * Refactro transform_display, used in HSI